-ShareID provides a solution to enable businesses to verify the user’s identity attributes in real time.
+ShareID provides a solution that enables businesses to verify the user’s identity attributes in real-time.
 It can be either through onboarding or authentication.
-With ShareID, businesses can be confident that the person behind the screen is who they say they are.
-Individuals, on the other hand, can ensure that their personal data is safe and secure while accessing their service providers without having to continually justify their identity.
+With ShareID, businesses can be confident that the person behind the screen is the right person.
+On the other hand, individuals can ensure that their personal data is safe and secure while accessing their service providers without having to continually justify their identity.
 ShareID enables digital trust between businesses and individuals at every transaction that requires identity verification or personal data sharing.
 The protection of personal data is ShareID’s priority.
 Privacy is a fundamental right that must be preserved.

-As a French company, ShareID refers to French and European legislation.
-In accordance with the provisions of the General Data Protection Regulation (“GDPR”) of April 27, 2016 and the law of January 6, 1978 relating to Data Processing, Data Files and Individual Liberties, ShareID therefore informs you about the processing of your personal data in this section.
+As a French company, ShareID follows French and European legislation.
+By the provisions of the General Data Protection Regulation (“GDPR”) of April 27, 2016, and the law of January 6, 1978, relating to Data Processing, Data Files, and Individual Liberties, ShareID, therefore, informs you about the processing of your persona data in this section.

 Changes will be effective as of the date of posting.

 According to the French National Commission for Information Technology and Civil Liberties ("CNIL"), "personal data" is "any information relating to an identified or identifiable individual".
 A person can be identified directly (e.g. name, first name) or indirectly (e.g. by an identifier (customer number), a (telephone) number, or biometric data).